 Voting.
 The privilege to participate in government by electing those who create, debate, and enforce the law.

 Holding public office.
-The privilege to be elected and to serve in any public office (except that of the Vice-President or the President of the United States).
+The privilege to be elected and to serve in most public offices.
+A naturalized citizen can't hold the office of the Vice-President or the President of the United States; these offices are only open to natural born citizens.

 Traveling.
-The privilege of having a U.S. passport allowing the freedom to travel, as well as to receive government protection and assistance when traveling abroad.
+The privilege of having a U.S. passport allows the freedom to travel, as well as to receive government protection and assistance when traveling abroad.

 Extending citizenship to your children.
 Permanent resident children under the age of eighteen, who are in the legal and physical custody of the naturalizing parents automatically become U.S. citizens when their parents become naturalized.
 Children born after naturalization also receive citizenship through jus sanguinis.